 Companies that transact across borders are even more vulnerable.
 A payout to another country can cost up to 10% of the transfer value, with some banks charging fees over £30, about $36.50, per payment processed.

-Here is a guide to the key costs relating to payouts and how businesses can make sure they're not paying more than they need.
+Here’s a list of the key costs relating to payouts and how businesses can make sure they're not paying more than they need.

 Routing